lidavid1773/Maze-Solver/README.md

 # Maze-Solver

-A school project where I had to implement BFS/DFS and solve the maze in the shortest path possible.
+A project I worked on in class where I had to implement BFS/DFS and solve the maze in the shortest path possible.
+With a mouse click, users are able to visualize the shortest path to their destination.